jiskattema/dotfiles/README.md

 aerc knows the default server settings for GMail.

 ## Calendar and Contacts

+Too much hassle to get it syncing and working correctly.

-Use davmail to connect to the Office365 for Business server.
+* Use davmail to connect to the Office365 for Business server.
-Use vdirsync to sync calendars and contacts to a local store.
+* Use vdirsync to sync calendars and contacts to a local store.

-calcurse calender viewer
+* calcurse calender viewer
-khadr contact book
+* khadr contact book

 # Git